 - 3. PHI 323 Bioethics fulfills the Bonaventure Program ethics requirement. - 4.
 Support course: A medical terminology course. - 5.
 Completion of the capstone course (HLS 497), and a 1-3 hour practicum/internship (HLS 480) as determined with the advisor (waived for students who complete the Nursing concentration). - 6.
+Students need a Cumulative Major GPA of 2.0 and no more than 2 major courses below a C to receive a degree.
+Major courses are all courses listed in section G of the degree checklist. - 7.
 Complete two areas of concentration from the following four areas: